Getting Approved For a Mortgage

 Download your credit reports

-You can click on this link to – download your credit files straight away.
+You can click on this link to – download your credit files immediately.

 Get your paperwork together

-Mortgage lenders will want to see documentary evidence to support the information on your application – particularly relating to your earnings as this will prove you can afford the mortgage repayments.
-If you’re employed you’ll typically be asked to provide your last three payslips and if you’re self-employed then you can include the last 2-3 years certified accounts.
+Mortgage lenders will want to see documentary evidence to support the information on your application, particularly relating to your earnings, as this will prove you can afford the mortgage repayments.

-Other documents you’ll need would be a copy of either your passport or driving licence and your last 3 months’ bank statements.
+Other documents you’ll need are a copy of your passport or driving licence and your bank statements from the last three months.

 Find the right mortgage lenders

-This is definitely an area where a mortgage broker can make all the difference, saving you a lot of time and, potentially, a lot of money too.
-They will be able to identify the best lenders, offering the most competitive interest rates, based on your own personal requirements.
+This is an area where a mortgage broker can make all the difference, saving you a lot of time and money.
+Based on your personal requirements, they will be able to identify the best lenders offering the most competitive interest rates.

-It may be that you require a traditional repayment mortgage for a house move – a situation where lots of mortgage lenders are available, but your broker can help you select the most appropriate.
-Alternatively, you might need a more specialist lender – one who can help someone with bad credit or for a specific type of property purchase.
+You may require a traditional repayment mortgage for a house move – a situation where lots of mortgage lenders are available, but your broker can help you select the most appropriate.
+Alternatively, you might need a more specialist lender who can help someone with bad credit or for a specific type of property purchase.

 What criteria do you need to meet?